opensas/mdn-svelte-tutorial/07-typescript-support/Svelte_typescript_support.md

 ## Why TypeScript?

 In the last years TypeScript has seen enormous growth.
 From last year's [github octoverse report](https://octoverse.github.com/) wee see that TypeScript is the [7th most used ](https://octoverse.github.com/#top-languages-over-time) and the [5th fastest growing](https://octoverse.github.com/#fastest-growing-languages) language in github.
-According to [StackOverflow] it is the [third most loved language](https://insights.stackoverflow.com/survey/2019#most-loved-dreaded-and-wanted), right behind Rust and Python.
+According to [StackOverflow's annual Developer Survey](https://insights.stackoverflow.com/survey/2019#overview) it is the [third most loved language](https://insights.stackoverflow.com/survey/2019#most-loved-dreaded-and-wanted), right behind Rust and Python.

 So TypeScript is going thru a great phase of adoption.
 But, as usual, there are tradeoffs.